-“Gut bacteria are important to your overall health; we know that.
-Yet, it’s complex, and much of it isn’t understood,” says Dr. Bill Jagiello, medical director at Wellmark Blue Cross and Blue Shield.
+“Bacteria in the gut is important to your overall health; we know that.
+Yet, it’s complex, and much of it isn’t understood,” says Dr. Tim Gutshall, vice president and chief medical officer at Wellmark Blue Cross and Blue Shield.

 However, to be sold as a probiotic supplement in the United States, a live microorganism does not require evidence of effectiveness or safety.